lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/file_systems.md

 - Use many processes (writing in the same file at the same time is possible)
 - Use large I/O transfer blocks

-## Cheat Sheet for Debugging File System Issues
+## Cheat Sheet for Debugging Filesystem Issues

 Users can select from the following commands to get some idea about their data.